desync-labs/fathom-dao-smart-contracts/docs/SCENARIOS-INSTRUCTIONS.md

 config/external-addresses.json, config/newly-generated-transaction-index.json, stablecoin-addresses-proxy-wallet.json should not be deleted or the scenarios wont work

+## How to setup at first:
+1. First you need to have addresses.json file in your root folder.
+This is automatically setup while doing deployment.
+2. newly-generated-transaction-index.json must be made empty first for all the new deployment and must be taken into account that this does not in its own have context of the deployment.
+So for each new deployment-possibly on different branches, newly-generated-transaction-index.json must be cleared and then again it will be saved.
+3. external-addresses.json must have the correct addresses as per newer deployments.

 ## How to Setup Council Stakes
 **//Note: This is only possible once as theres initializer for council stakes.**